-The red grape variety (also New York 13035) is an interspecific new variety between Ontario x Ribier (Alphonse Lavallée) according to DNA analyses published in 2008.
-The Great Guillaume, formerly known as the sire variety, was found to be incorrect.
+The red grape variety (also New York 13-035) is an interspecific new variety between Ontario x Ribier (Alphonse Lavallée).
+According to DNA analyses carried out in 2008, the Great Guillaume, previously named as the father variety, turned out to be wrong.
 It contains genes from Vitis labrusca and Vitis vinifera.
 The hybrid was crossed in 1925 by Richard Wellington at the Vine Breeding Institute of Cornell University in Geneva, New York State.
-She was a crossing partner in the new breeding of Venus.
-The early ripening, frost hardy vine is sensitive to botrytis and downy mildew.
-It yields low-acid, simple white wines with muscatel.
-The variety is also used as table grape and for raisins.
-There are small stocks in the US state of New York and in Canada.
-However, no stocks were reported in 2010 (Kym Anderson).
+It was the crossing partner of the new varieties Vênus and Vineland 53-035.
+The early-maturing, frost-hardy vine is sensitive to botrytis and downy mildew and produces low-acid, simple white wines with muscat tone.
+It is also used as table grape and for sultanas.
+The variety is cultivated in the US state of New York and in Canada.
+However, no stock was recorded in 2016 (Kym Anderson).

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn

 Restaurantleiter, Sommelier, Weindozent und Autor; Dresden